pracsol/ModernDiskQueue/README.md

 However, if it's anticipated that multiple processes will be using the same storage location, you'll want the lock file to be very short lived, and this will mean disposing of the queue itself as soon as you can.

-The factory method `WatiForAsync` will accomodate multi-process access by attempting to obtain a lock on the queue until the specified timeout has been reached.
+The factory method `WaitForAsync` will accommodate multi-process access by attempting to obtain a lock on the queue until the specified timeout has been reached.
 If each process uses the lock for a short time and waits long enough, they can share a storage location.

 This approach works relatively well, but can show its limits when extreme contention is anticipated (many processes conducting many operations each, concurrently).
 The cross-platform compatibility goal of this library design precludes use of OS-specific mutexes which would likely offer more performance and reliability.
-That said, even with cross-process use of the queue, sub-second enqueueing and dequeueing is certainly achievable.
+That said, even with cross-process use of the queue, sub-second enqueuing and dequeuing is certainly achievable.
 There are performance tests in the benchmarks project that you can use to determine whether your needs can be met.

 If you need the transaction semantics of sessions across multiple processes, try a more robust solution like https://github.com/i-e-b/SevenDigital.Messaging

-## Some Thoughts on Async vs Sync
+## Performance of the Async vs Sync APIs
 The async API does bring some extra overhead inherent to the asynchronous context switching, but for all intents and purposes the APIs are equivalent in performance.
 Mean task completion times between the two seem to be within the margins of error.
 In tight loops, the sync API seems consistently faster (often by ms), but in highly contentious scenarios the async API seems to have an edge.

 Test design for the async benchmarks has been found to play an incredibly important role, with small adjustments in consumer loop design having a profound impact on performance.
 You may need to tune your loops to avoid "thundering herd" or starvation issues by introducing random or fixed jitter into each iteration.
 As well, increasing timeouts waiting for queues can make concurrent threads more tolerant of lock contention.

-So generally speaking, the async API should perform just as well as the sync API while adding the symantics of asynchronous programming and other benefits as described earlier.
+So generally speaking, the async API should perform just as well as the sync API while adding the semantics of asynchronous programming and other benefits as described earlier.

 ## More Detailed Examples